Professional wrestling match types: Tag Team match

 On most occasions, one member of the team competes in the ring with one or more of his or her teammates standing behind the ropes.
 Wrestlers switch positions by "tagging" one another, usually similar to a high five and, as a result, these teams are referred to as tag teams.
 This can create tension during the match as an injured wrestler in the middle of the ring attempts to reach his or her teammates, often with the heel team preventing them from doing so.
 In typical tag team matches, standard wrestling rules apply with a match ending by pinfall, submission, countout, or disqualification.
+Tag team matches have also been seen in mixed martial arts and boxing.

 Promotions usually have a tag team championship for a team of two wrestlers, and on rare occasion allies of the reigning tag team will be allowed to defend the title in the place of one of the reigning wrestlers under the Freebird rule.
 Though common in Mexican lucha libre, at one point, World Championship Wrestling (WCW) had a championship for teams of three.
 WWE also can have three (triple threat) or four (fatal four-way) tag teams going against each other as well.
 The Tag Team Triple Threat match (known as Tag Team Triangle match in WCW) involves three teams where a member of two teams are in the ring and can tag their partner or a member of the third team.
 The first team with an active competitor to win by pinfall or submission wins the match for the team.